peerreynders/fine-grained-reactivity-demo/README.md

 # Fine-Grained Reactivity Demo

-TypeScript demo of fine-grained reactive programming.
+A typed ECMAScript[^1] demo of fine-grained reactive programming.
 * The Inspiration: [Finding Fine-Grained Reactive Programming](https://indepth.dev/posts/1269/finding-fine-grained-reactive-programming#how-it-works) (or on [gitconnected.com](https://levelup.gitconnected.com/finding-fine-grained-reactive-programming-89741994ddee?source=friends_link&sk=31c66a70c1dce7dd5f3f4229423ad127#4543)) - How It Works (... but what does that look like in detail?)
 * The Opportunity: A pre-existing exercise-centric test specification - [Implement a basic reactive system](https://github.com/exercism/problem-specifications/blob/master/exercises/react/canonical-data.json) (...
 I wish this was phrased in terms of fine-grained reactive programming).
 * The Motivation: The [exercise](https://exercism.io/tracks/javascript/exercises/react) hasn't been implemented for the TypeScript track (... hmmm ...).